forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 #### Q: How do I update the Salesforce Code Analyzer?
 A: You must:
 - Update the plugin to the latest version by following the instructions listed [here](./en/getting-started/install/#upgrade-plug-in)
-- To update to a specific version of the plugin, here is the example `sfdx plugins:install @salesforce/sfdx-scanner@{{ site.data.versions.scanner }}`
+- To update to a specific version of the plugin, here is the example `sfdx plugins:install @salesforce/sfdx-scanner@{{ site.data.versions-v3.scanner }}`

 #### Q: How can I use `Salesforce Code Analyzer` in my CI/CD?
 A: You can use the `sfdx scanner:run` command in any scripts used by your CI/CD.
 You'll also probably want to do the following: